KSP-KOS/KSLib/doc/lib_num_to_formated_str.md

     time_formating(31536000,1). will return the string " 001 Years, 000 Days, 00:00:00"
     time_formating(31536000,2). will return the string " 001 Years, 000 Days, 00 Hours, 00 Minutes, 00 Seconds"

-format 3,4 will only display hours, minutes, and seconds,
+Format 3,4 will only display hours, minutes, and seconds,

-format 3 will truncate the length in the same way as formats 0,1,2,
+Format 3 will truncate the length in the same way as formats 0,1,2,

-format 4 will always display the hour, minute, second places
+Format 4 will always display the hour, minute, second places

     time_formating(3600,3). will return the string " 01:00:00"
     time_formating(60,3).   will return the string " 01:00"